kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 These subresources have the following characteristics:

 * They operate on the same underlying storage object as the primary resource (i.e., same `kind`, same object in etcd).
 * Updates via these subresources are typically scoped to specific fields within the object.
-Changes to field values not in scope are tyipcally reset, or "wiped", before validation.
+Changes to field values not in scope are typically reset, or "wiped", before validation.
 * In some cases, they permit updates to fields that cannot be changed via the primary resource.

 **Examples:**